A topic from the subject of Inorganic Chemistry in Chemistry.

 Thermodynamic Functions

-• Energy (E): The total energy of the system.
+• Internal Energy (E or U): The total energy of the system.

 • Enthalpy (H): The heat content of the system at constant pressure.

-• Entropy (S): The degree of disorder of the system.
+• Entropy (S): A measure of the randomness or disorder of the system.

-• Gibbs free energy (G): The maximum amount of work that can be extracted from the system.
+• Gibbs Free Energy (G): The maximum amount of work that can be extracted from the system at constant temperature and pressure.

 Equipment and Techniques